 Ready… Set… Go!

 Actually, the first multinational corporations were established to peddle weapon religions: featherweight fabrications, cheap, easy to assemble and disseminate.
-As long as freedom of worship, assembly, speech and thought could be suppressed with impunity, their babble was the ideal merchandise for large volume, high-pressure salesmanship, quick profit, huge turnover and long-term monopoly.
+As long as freedom of worship, assembly, speech and thought could be suppressed with impunity, their babble was an ideal merchandise for large volume, high-pressure salesmanship, quick profit, huge turnover and long-term monopoly.
 The same way our “social media,” mass advertising and politics peddle raw narcissism at the expense of the public good these days.
 Nothing could sell better.

 Weapon states developed super-virulent biochem toxins during the Greater Paroxysm (WWII, sic) and thereafter.
 The Allies seeded remote islands with anthrax spores that still kill sixty years later.
 Nazi scientists refined lethal gasses and used them to exterminate human prey by the million; the Japanese slew almost as many innocents with weapon-grade disease.

-As we speak, biological weapon development goes on with our blessing and without letup in complete secrecy and criminal silence,.
+As we speak, biological weapon development goes on with our blessing and without letup in complete secrecy and criminal silence.
 Its end products are lethal and contagious beyond imagining.

 Meanwhile, unforgivable public health failures have set loose a Pandora’s Box of ancient plagues.
 Slightly better financed health care agencies could have held them in check or eradicated them.
 Resurgent infections, both those known historically and those new or unfamiliar, betray public health ignorance and managerial incompetence on a global scale.
 The UN’s introduction of cholera to Tahiti, and WHO’s failure to eradicate Ebola in each of its pre-epidemic manifestations are just additional examples.
+We are starting to witness the outbreaks of global warming.

 A score of nation-states contend for regional dominance by threatening their neighbors with massive disruption.
 North Korea is a good example of this kind of international hostage crisis.
-Picture a crazed paranoid bunkered in his house and holding a neighbor hostage at knifepoint: a good illustration of our state of being everywhere.
+Picture a crazed paranoid schizophrene bunkered in his house and holding a neighbor hostage at knifepoint: a good illustration of our state of being everywhere.

 The United States would croak outright if a score of “small” atomic warheads flash-fried a like number of American city centers.
 The collateral effect of two hundred million starving, RIIDS-afflicted Americans clawing for survival would see to the rest.
 A mere dozen might do the trick.

 Global civilization would seize up if fifty fireballs seared major urban nerve centers across the planet.
-Hundreds of times that number of warheads are poised for the Terminal Paroxysm, plus an untold tonnage of biotoxins and exquisite chemical poisons.
+Hundreds of times that number are poised for the Terminal Paroxysm, plus an untold tonnage of biotoxins and exquisite chemical poisons.
 Besides which, scalar weapons of meteorological and tectonic warfare are on the verge of being perfected.

 Remember, when (not if) the nuclear curtain does come down, every nuclear reactor, chemical factory, petroleum refinery and bio-toxin lab will blow up.
 Indeed, almost every forest glade, grain field, frame house, household match and baby’s curl in the Northern Hemisphere will burst into flame and toxic smoke.
 Simultaneously?
 This global firestorm will probably drag on for years as a trickle of nuclear warheads gets doled out from snug, well-concealed command bunkers.

-Massed laypeople have been led to fantasize about a nuclear war that will only last for two weeks.
+We have been led to fantasize about a nuclear war that will only last for two weeks.
 “Two weeks of hell, then the survivors can start rebuilding!”
 This two-week figure is derived from the Nuclear Rule of Sevens.
 Radioactive contamination drops by 90% every time another power of seven hours elapses after each fireball.

 Twenty minutes after an explosion, let’s say your little corner of the Hell gets microwaved with a thousand roentgens.
 That would be a pretty light dose downwind of most bombs; it could easily be ten, twenty times stronger or more.
 Five hundred roentgens will kill everyone exposed to it in a few hours or days of rot-from-the-inside agony.

 I hope Uncle Sam has paid for your bomb shelter with its self-contained water supply and filtered air, because no-one other than millionaires could afford it.
-Did you know the Swiss built blast-proof shelter space for every citizen, with filtered air, good water and sufficient supplies?
+Did you know the Swiss had built blast-proof shelter space for every citizen, with filtered air, good water and sufficient supplies?
 At least they used to… The rest of us were too cheap to see to it.

 Then again, the soil is still “hot” at aboveground nuclear test sites.
 Three quarters of a century later, they give off twice the “normal” background radiation count.
 In turn, that “normal” count has tripled since World War II (sic) and probably quintupled since Chernobyl and Fukushima.
 Sextupled?
 So much for the “rule of sevens!”